MaxThom/mir/book/src/running_mir/local.md

 Run the task `Mir local dev` to start developing.
 For Zed, each task must be started individually as many tasks is not yet supported.
 A set of tmux layouts can be found in the [tmux](./tmux) directory to run the modules if using tmux and tmuxifier.

-Visit the `Makefile` to see the available commands and scripts to help develop locally.
+Visit the `Justfile` to see the available commands and scripts to help develop locally.